Background: Why has the PWYP Secretariat re-structured?

 PWYP is a registered charity (Registered Charity Number 117095).
 From 2002 until August 2015, the Secretariat of the Publish What You Pay coalition was hosted by the London office of the Open Society Foundations (OSF).
 As part of its own internal restructuring, OSF asked the Secretariat in 2013 to explore alternatives to this arrangement.
 On the recommendation of the PWYP Global Steering Committee (GSC), a consultant was recruited to explore various options which he did in discussion with Secretariat staff, the Africa Steering Committee (ASC), the GSC, key members of the coalition and our host organisation.
 His recommendation to register as a UK charity was adopted by the GSC and ASC at their joint meeting in August 2014 in Washington DC.

-Why is PWYP registering as a UK charity?
+Why is PWYP registered as a UK charity?

 PWYP is registered as a charity in the UK due to the high levels of transparency required in line with the PWYP strategic pillar Practice What We Preach.
 The decision to register as a charity was based on a recommendations adopted by the GSC and ASC, and following a consultation process with the global coalition.
 The principal reasons for this decision are: